 Making results measurable

-With clear roadmap, milestones and metrics, a business case will serve as a report card for progress.
+With a clear roadmap, milestones, and metrics, a business case will serve as a report card for progress.
 And as your compass in your application modernization journey.

 Getting the right people on your side

 Executive sponsorship for a transformational project like app modernization needs to be a lot more than just allocating budgets and resources.
 It needs their whole-hearted investment in ushering a cultural change across the IT organization.
 To earn that, your business case needs to go beyond the facts and calculated predictions.
 It needs to demonstrate the tangible and intangible value of doing down this path — be it monetary, operational, cultural, or even in terms of comfort and productivity.

 In that sense, a ‘business case’ proposal will make or break your application modernization initiative.
 From our experience working with global enterprises on app modernization projects, here are our recommendations for building a robust business case.

 #1: Identify the application you want to modernize